Tanuka-Majumder/Carbon-aware-ad-attribution-and-emission-adjusted-ROI-system/README.md

 ## Overview

 This repository delivers a high-throughput, production-grade platform for carbon-aware marketing attribution and ROI optimization, engineered for scale, reliability, and measurable impact.
 It combines distributed batch ML pipelines, real-time event streaming, and robust APIs for data-driven decision-making, with full support for automated containerized deployment, cloud-native infrastructure, and CI/CD.
-**Proven Results:**
-- Processes 50M+ events/month in production
-- Reduces carbon per conversion by 18% while maintaining performance KPIs
-- Deployed on AWS/GCP with zero-downtime CI/CD

 ## Features